IDAES/idaes-pse/docs/dmf/dmf-cli.rst

 .. option:: -s,--show

 Pick field to show in output table.
-This field can be repeated to show any known subset of fields.
+This option can be repeated to show any known subset of fields.
+Also the option value can have commas in it to hold multiple fields.
 Default fields, if this option is not specified at all, are "type", "desc", and "modified".
 The resource identifier field is always shown first.